kaltwang/latenttrees/README.md

 - matplotlib
 - networkx
 - graphviz (optional, to draw the tree)
-- pygraphviz (optional, to draw the tree)
+- pydotplus (optional, to draw the tree)

 Usage:
 - make sure the modules latenttrees and misc can be found in the Python path